 A necessary part of being productive on Slack is having a separate todo list and a productivity system for organizing our deep work.
 It can be as simple as a sticky note or a text file.
 Whatever method you choose, make sure it is free of distractions.

-To prevent compulsion loops, scheduling Slack usage.
+To prevent compulsion loops, schedule Slack usage.
 Instead of filling the margins between meetings and working sessions, schedule it just like a meeting.
 Prevent Slack from interrupting deep work and remove the possibility of introducing attention residue that can severely slow you down.

 The dedicated time box also creates a space to process slack messages properly.
 If you check Slack in the 5 minutes between two meetings, you likely won’t have enough time to address the messages and will have to come back to them anyway.